-Britain’s Got Reggae (“BGR”) is a competition that promotes the wealth of reggae talent the UK has to offer.
+Britain’s Got Reggae is a national UK competition that promotes the wealth of reggae talent the UK has to offer.
 We have some fantastic unearthed grass-roots talent in the UK that is unrecognized because of the lack of knowledge or opportunities that are available.

-Cecil Reuben the manager of the night, was very impressed with our professional delivery and the diverse selection of artists that were presented.
-Cecil then offered BGR seven more dates throughout 2015 where we then came up with the concept of the competition and the rest is history.
+Cecil Reuben the manager of Reggae events at the Hootananny, was very impressed with the team’s professional delivery, and the diverse selection of artists that were presented.
+Cecil then offered us seven more dates throughout 2015 where we then came up with the concept of the competition.
+We have grown year by year taking our auditions to Manchester, Bristol, Birmingham & London, during Reggae Month in February.

-We would like to see reggae return to the forefront of pop culture, on mainstream TV and radio.
-This well-needed platform is for both new and experienced artists that are making music but feel they are not reaching a wider audience.
+We would like to see positive Reggae return to the forefront of pop culture, on mainstream TV and radio.
+This well-needed platform is for both new and experienced artists that are making music but feel they are are not going anywhere, because of the lack of opportunities.

 We are hoping platforms such as BGR will highlight the talent we have and recognise the importance that younger generations, particularly of Caribbean heritage, have the opportunity to see reggae music on mainstream television.
 With the view to aspire to continue the reggae music culture legacy.